Bankers plot course as sovereign debt clouds loom

-FRANKFURT, Sept 5 Top European bankers will gather in Frankfurt for a two-day conference on Monday to share insights on whether the latest sovereign debt crisis squall could yet turn into a financial market storm.
+FRANKFURT Top European bankers gather in Frankfurt for a two-day conference on Monday to share insights on whether the latest sovereign debt crisis squall could yet turn into a financial market storm.

 Predictions of dark clouds over the German city's annual Banks in Transition conference are a fitting backdrop for the gloom in the capital markets, where fears over sovereign defaults in euro area periphery countries have sent investors scurrying for shelter, halting the takeovers and stock market listings that are the lifeblood of the bloc's investment banks.